davidmagbee/studious-parakeet/Methods.md

 ###### Coming Soon...
 There is much more to this repository to come, so bookmark it and keep an eye out for new additions.

+If you'd like to make contributions to this repository, please contact the repository owner directly.